Muirfield/pmimporter/README.md

 * nbtdump - Dump the contents of NBT files
 * level - manipulate some level.dat settings
 * check - read world maps and analyze the block, object composition

-**TODO:**

 * convert - main conversion tool
-* entities - dump entity information
-* dumpchunk - Extract an specific chunk from a map so it can be processed by nbtdump.

 ## Description

 A collection of tools used for importing world maps for use with PocketMine-MP and Minecraft PE.

-It supports the following input formats:
+It supports the following formats:

-- McRegion (Minecraft PC Edition, PocketMine v1.4)
+- McRegion (Minecraft PC Edition pre1.2)
+- Anvil (Minecraft PC Edition v1.2 and better)

 **TODO:**
-- Anvil (Minecraft PC Edition)
 - PMF (PocketMine v1.3)
 - mcpe020 (Minecraft PE 0.2.0-0.8.1)

-Currently, it only support McRegion format for output.

-## Issues

-- yoff with an odd number causes performance drops.

-* * *
+- LevelDB (Minecraft PE 0.9.0)

 When importing Minecraft PC Edition world maps (Anvil and McRegion formats) it